MUELLER LAB

 Jason Chen

-Jason is a fourth year undergraduate student studying Bioengineering.
+Jason is a postbaccalaureate researcher.
 He is interested in the design and development of various biomedical devices and even more so when given the constraints and challenges of using them in low and middle-income countries.
 In the Mueller Lab, Jason is designing a portable testing setup to characterize the image quality of a low-cost laparoscope for use in LMICs.
 The setup will enable others evaluate and troubleshoot laparoscopes in LMICs without needing the costly equipment.

 Picture